 During the 1970s, Baxter found more lucrative work on the small screen.
 In 1972, she and actor David Birney (whom she married in 1974 and whose name she used until their divorce in 1989) starred as the title characters in the CBS sitcom Bridget Loves Bernie.
 The series failed to find a wide audience and was cancelled after one season.
 As the decade progressed, Baxter made a name for herself in the role of Nancy Lawrence Maitland on the dramatic series Family (1976-'80).
-Her performance as the eldest daughter of a single mother earned her respect from her peers, as well as two Emmy nominations.
+Her performance as the eldest daughter of Kate and Doug Lawrence (portrayed by Sada Thompson and James Broderick) and a single mother and law student earned her respect from her peers, as well as two Emmy nominations.

 She also had enormous success when producer Gary David Goldberg handpicked her to play hippie mom Elyse Keaton on the NBC sitcom Family Ties (1982-'89), which introduced her to a whole new generation of viewers.
 Baxter and actor Michael Gross were cast as the liberal parents of conservative children (played by relative newcomers, Michael J. Fox, Justine Bateman and Tina Yothers).